Banana Benefits: Nutrition, Health Benefits, Best Time to Eat & Side Effects

 Banana for Specific Health Issues

-Potassium controls blood pressure.
+- Heart Health: Potassium controls blood pressure

-Excellent natural pre-workout food.
+- Energy: Excellent natural pre-workout fruit

 Banana Recipes & Uses

-- Banana Shake
+- Banana shake

-- Banana Smoothie
+- Banana smoothie

-- Banana Oatmeal
+- Banana oatmeal

-- Banana Pancakes
+- Banana pancakes

-- Banana Ice Cream
+- Banana ice cream

-- Banana Chips
+- Banana chips

 How to Choose Good Bananas

-- Slightly yellow with small brown spots → perfect ripeness
+✔ Slightly yellow with small brown spots = perfect ripeness

-- Avoid completely green or mushy bananas
+✔ Avoid completely green or mushy bananas

-- Red bananas are sweeter
+✔ Red bananas are sweeter and richer in nutrients

-- Smell should be natural, not fermented
+✔ Smell should be natural, not fermented

 How to Store Bananas

-- Keep at room temperature
+- Store at room temperature

-- Wrap the stems to slow down ripening
+- Wrap stems to slow ripening

 Side Effects of Banana